sawaYch/Live2D-Linux-Native-Sample/README.md

 | **Live 2D Native cubism 3 OpenGL** | **19.3%**             | **26.1 MiB** |
 | Electron Live2D cubism 2           | 29.1%                 | 73.7 MiB     |

+\*The CPU usage is the sum of the usage of each cores.

 Electron Live2D cubism 2 program here use [PPet](https://github.com/zenghongtu/PPet) as example.

-The CPU usage is the sum of the usage of each cores.

-Electron Live2D Cubism 2 is much more CPU & MEM costly,
-it is not only about the program it-self, but include electron runtime (V8-engine) and a web server for backend API.
+Electron version require V8 runtime, web-sevber for backend API.
+Since these two are different models/ codebase, they cannot be compared directly, so just for reference.